Hard problem of consciousness: Idealism and cosmopsychism

 A traditional solution to the hard problem is idealism, according to which consciousness is fundamental and not simply an emergent property of matter.
 It is claimed that this avoids the hard problem entirely.
 Objective idealism and cosmopsychism consider mind or consciousness to be the fundamental substance of the universe.
 Proponents claim that this approach is immune to both the hard problem of consciousness and the combination problem that affects panpsychism.
+David Chalmers calls idealism one of "the handful of promising approaches to the mind–body problem."

 From an idealist perspective, matter is a representation or image of mental processes.
 Supporters suggest that this avoids the problems associated with the materialist view of mind as an emergent property of a physical brain.
 Critics argue that this then leads to a decombination problem: how is it possible to split a single, universal conscious experience into multiple, distinct conscious experiences?
 In response, Bernardo Kastrup claims that nature hints at a mechanism for this in the condition dissociative identity disorder (previously known as Multiple Personality Disorder).
 Kastrup proposes dissociation as an example from nature showing that multiple minds with their own individual subjective experience could develop within a single universal mind.

 Cognitive psychologist Donald D. Hoffman uses a mathematical model based around conscious agents, within a fundamentally conscious universe, to support conscious realism as a description of nature—one that falls within the objective idealism approaches to the hard problem: "The objective world, i.e., the world whose existence does not depend on the perceptions of a particular conscious agent, consists entirely of conscious agents."

-David Chalmers calls this form of idealism one of "the handful of promising approaches to the mind–body problem."